Anubrajo-Ghosh/Streamlit-C-for-Natural-Sciences/README.md

 ### **8.1 Prerequisites**

-- Python 3.10 or higher
+- Python 3.10 or higher (preferably Python 3.12)
 - pip (Python package manager)
 - A terminal / command prompt
 - Git (optional - for cloning from GitHub)